openfisca/openfisca-doc/source/simulate/index.md

    analyse-simulation
 ```

-When you have an OpenFisca tax and benefits system and you want to calculate some legislation variables on people situations, you need to create and run a new *Simulation*.
+To calculate Tax and Benefit System variables on people's situations, you need to create and run a new *Simulation*.

-OpenFisca will work the same if there is one person or seven or seven million in the modelled situation.
+OpenFisca will work the same if there is one person, seven, or seven million in the modeled situation.

 > Technically speaking, OpenFisca is using [vector computing](../coding-the-legislation/25_vectorial_computing.md) for performance reasons via the [NumPy](http://www.numpy.org/) Python package.